-Learn to make wine at home can be confusing.
-Here we try to give you the best home making wine tips and explain some of the terms and words you will run into when you get started.
+Learning to make wine at home can be confusing.
+Here we try to give you the best home-making wine tips and explain some of the terms and words you will run into when you get started.

 - 1 What do we need now to get started with making wine at home?

 This is a natural product in wine but can give a wine a vinegary taste if there is too much.

-Looks a little like clay and is used to pull the proteins from you must and clear it faster.
+Looks a little like clay and is used to pull the proteins from your must and clear it faster.

-Helps breaking down the cells of the fruit and releasing the flavors.
-Also helps clearing the wine.
+Helps break down the cells of the fruit and release the flavors.
+Also helps clear the wine.

 Stops the wine from fermenting again by stabilizing it.

-Organism used in wine making to ferment the fruits.
+Organisms that are used in winemaking to ferment the fruits.

 What do we need now to get started with making wine at home?